sysnet-ai/advent_of_code_2023/day_5/DAY5.md

 [...
 Goes and tries this in code...]
 [... comes back 45 min later ...]

+### WRECKED!
 So this worked perfectly for the example... *BUT* the input text completely destroyed the approach, because you run out of memory - as they're using gigantic numbers.

 <...
 CURSES IN MULTIPLE LANGUAGES... >

 Plan 2 - Basically the same as before, but create ranges.
 This is actually "easier", but is kinda dumb that I only saw it until now.
+Now we do some math trickery and that should work.

+And that worked...
+Took 10mins to change it (I knew this was gonna happen so I made the code heavily modular with no repetition and that was smort! :D)

+## Part Two